 P. Marihuana Retailers or Microbusinesses shall not sell or otherwise transfer marihuana that is not contained in an opaque, re-sealable, child-resistant package designed to be significantly difficult for children under the age of five (5) years to open and not difficult for normal adults to use properly as defined by 16 C.F.R.
 1700.20 (1995).

-Q. No person under the age of twenty-one (21) years shall be permitted in a Marihuana Retailer or Microbusiness at any time. except qualifying patients under the age of twenty-one (21) years where a Marihuana Retailer or Microbusiness shares its location with a Medical Marihuana Dispensaries, Medical Marihuana Nurseries, or Provisioning Center.
+Q. No person under the age of twenty-one (21) years shall be permitted in a Marihuana Retailer or Microbusiness at any time, except qualifying patients under the age of twenty-one (21) years where a Marihuana Retailer or Microbusiness shares its location with a Medical Marihuana Dispensaries, Medical Marihuana Nurseries, or Provisioning Center.
 If the qualifying patient is under the age of eighteen (18) years, the qualifying patient must be accompanied by the qualifying patient’s parent, legal guardian, or their primary caregiver.

 R. Marihuana Retailers and Microbusinesses may sell Marihuana Accessories (as that term is defined in the Act) to persons who are twenty-one (21) years of age or older.